Cognigy/Documentation/docs/ai/administer/access/admin-center.md

 You can access the **Admin Center** page by one of the following options:

 - Click **User Menu ![user-menu](../../../_assets/icons/user-menu.svg) > Admin Center** on the **Projects** page.
-- Select **My Profile** from the user menu in the bottom-left corner of the Project page.
+- Select **Admin Center** from the User Menu in the bottom-left corner of the Project page.

 ## Billable Conversations